-The referrer requires a detailed review of the images, with particular detail of features that may be of diagnostic and prognostic value (e.g., the location of acquired parenchymal lesions, features consistent with a specific CNS malformation, congenital infection, or neurometabolic disorder, or specific patterns of injury that are associated with adverse outcome).
+The referrer requires a detailed review of the images, with particular detail of features that may be of diagnostic and prognostic value (e.g. the location of acquired parenchymal lesions - in particular, the appearances of the posterior limb of the internal capsule and deep grey nuclei, features consistent with a specific CNS malformation, congenital infection, or neurometabolic disorder, or specific patterns of injury that are associated with adverse outcome).
 Clinically important negative findings should be included.
+It is helpful to know whether further or repeat imaging is recommended.

 A graded injury reporting system is rarely used outside of research settings and may be difficult to interpret for clinical purposes, but it may be agreed to be implemented locally.
+The use, or not, of specific reporting proforma should be agreed locally and would need to be compatible with local EMR systems.
+An example of a reporting proforma is given in Appendix 2.